python/cpython/Doc/library/concurrent.futures.rst

    An :class:`Executor` subclass that uses a pool of at most *max_workers* threads to execute calls asynchronously.
 If all worker threads are busy it buffers new work items using a queue of maximum size *max_queue_size*.
+When this maximum size is reached, map() and submit() will block until more work items have been processed.

    .. versionchanged:: 3.5
       If *max_workers* is ``None`` or